Kachitez/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory format on digit only and long format with hidden filest
+Display current directory format on digit only and long format with hidden files